alejandromontblanch/pdsnd_github/README.md

     * Earliest, oldest and most common year of birth (if available)
 * The programme will then ask the user if (s)he wants to see the raw data.
-* The programme will then ask the user if (s) wants to run the whole thing again
+* The programme will then ask the user if (s) wants to run the whole thing again _This project is based on the use of functions, to shorten code_

 ### Files used
 Files needed for this project are: